midtown-ai/glossary/glossary/a.md

 # Audio  Generation

  The process of generating raw audio content such as speech or [AI music] by using [artificial intelligence].

  See also [A], ...

+# Audio2Face Model

+ Move the lips/face of a virtual avatar based on audio
+  * Developed by [Nvidia]

+ More at:
+  * ...

+ See also [A], ...